Anvadya/CSN-232-Project/Q6/Lamport Clock based Synchronisation/README.md

 > `pthread_join()` function waits for the thread specified by `process_thr[i]` to terminate.
 > If that thread has already terminated, then it returns immediately.

+---

+### THREADED IMPLEMENTATION

+Thus, the processes are assigned seperate, newly created threads to run, and inter-thread communication required to provide partial ordering is facilitated through the shared memory - the matrix `operations[][]`.